prestontw/bazel-rust-guided-experiment/src/README.md

 1. [cargo-chef](https://github.com/LukeMathWalker/cargo-chef) is a tool to
    improve caching between Docker builds for Rust projects.
-This formalizes a process of turning a Rust project into a hollow skeleton just including its dependencies with the observation that the dependencies don't change frequently, so could be a good source of caching.
+This formalizes a process of turning a Rust project into a hollow skeleton just including its remote dependencies.
+This stems from the observation that the remote dependencies don't change frequently, so compiling them once as a Docker layer could be a good source of caching.

    [cargo-chef](https://github.com/LukeMathWalker/cargo-chef#limitations-and-caveats)
    lists some limitations, but they all really boil down to a simple caching strategy of one mega cache that only includes external dependencies.
-Local dependencies inside of the project are rebuilt from scratch each time, too, which is a major pain point when they dominate compilation times.
-This is something that I ran into at my previous strategy: there were some other issues that using `cargo-chef` presented (mostly around patched dependencies) but the main one was that we really wanted to cache local dependencies.
+Local dependencies inside of the project are rebuilt from scratch each time, which is a major pain point when they dominate compilation times.
+This is something that I ran into at my previous company: there were some other issues that using `cargo-chef` presented (mostly around patched dependencies) but the main one was that we really wanted to cache local dependencies.

 1. [fasterthanlime's blog on his ideal Rust setup](https://fasterthanli.me/articles/my-ideal-rust-workflow).
    I really enjoy Amos's articles.
 I really enjoy the depth, the narrative, the content, and the characters...